PostgreSQL To_Number

 In the above output, the string amount ‘$234.4’ is converted to the numeric amount of 234.4. if you don’t specify the format ‘L’, then it doesn’t show the decimal part.

-If you have an amount as a string value that contains the separator like comma (,) at the thousand positions, then you can also convert that amount with the separator at the thousand positions.
+If you have an amount as a string value that contains the separator like a comma (,) at the thousand positions, then you can also convert that amount with the separator at the thousand positions.

 SELECT TO_NUMBER('$130,000','L999,999');

-In the above query within the format ‘L999,999’, to separate the digit as specified in the string value, the comma (,) is also used in the format at the same position as in the string value.
+In the above query within the format ‘L999,999’, to separate the digits as specified in the string value, the comma (,) is also used in the format at the same position as in the string value.

 SELECT TO_NUMBER('$130,000','L999G999');

-How to use PostgreSQL To_Number Leading and Trailing Spaces
+Example 4: For Leading and Trailing Spaces

 SELECT TO_NUMBER(' 345.55 ','FM999.99');

 In the above query, the string value ‘ 345.55 ‘ contains leading and trailing spaces.
 To remove these spaces, the ‘FM’ is used within the format ‘FM999.99’.
-As in the output you can see the numeric value without the leading and trailing spaces.
+As in the output, you can see the numeric value without the leading and trailing spaces.

 Conclusion